emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

 Typical uses of telemetry labels include:

-- Label pools with a human-meaningful name;
+* labelling pools with a human-meaningful name;

-- Label allocated objects with their type or class.
+* labelling allocated objects with their type, class, or other description.

 .. c:function:: mps_word_t mps_telemetry_intern(char *label)